telstra/open-kilda/README.md

 - set up a breakpoint;
 - make a call to execute some functionality;

-### Debug for a couple components
+### Debug a couple of components
-In some cases, we must have an approach for debugging a deploy process for a couple (or more) components that interact with each other.
+In some cases, we must have an approach for debugging a deploy process for a couple (or more) of components that interact with each other.
 Let's suppose both of them work under docker and some component doesn't belong to us and provided as a library.
 The typical case:
 WorkflowManager (further WFM) and Storm.
 The approach that is going to be used is almost the same as for northbound but there are nuances.